 380 COMMERCE, COMMUNICATIONS, TRANSPORTATION

-Here we find domestic & international trade, the infrastructure for communications—postal, telegraph, computer, wireless (radio, television, satellite), and telephone—for transportation, including railroads, waterways, air traffic, roads, local mass transit, and pipeline transport of utilities.
-We may see here books that are topical with those in the 600s, and they may get increased circulation by relocating them there.
+You may see here books that are topical with those in the 600s, and they may get increased circulation by relocating them there.

 We also find sections on customs for home & family life, death, and special occasions, like marriage, festivals, birthdays, and holidays.
 Interestingly, it’s also where we find such arcane topics as cannibalism and taboos.
-The topics may seem to duplicate 306 Culture and institutions, but 306 is about behaviors and interactions, whereas these sections are for specific celebratory rituals.
+The topics may seem similar to 306 Culture and institutions, but 306 is about behaviors and interactions, whereas these sections are for specific celebratory rituals.